-Principal Investigator(s): Nietert, Paul J., Medical University of South Carolina-Charleston; Sutherland, Susan E., Medical University of South Carolina-Charleston; Bachman, David L., Medical University of South Carolina-Charleston; Keil, Julian E., Medical University of South Carolina-Charleston; Gazes, Peter, Medical University of South Carolina-Charleston; Boyle, Edwin, Medical University of South Carolina-Charleston
+Paul J. Nietert, Medical University of South Carolina-Charleston; Susan E. Sutherland, Medical University of South Carolina-Charleston; David L. Bachman, Medical University of South Carolina-Charleston; Julian E. Keil, Medical University of South Carolina-Charleston; Peter Gazes, Medical University of South Carolina-Charleston; Edwin Boyle, Medical University of South Carolina-Charleston

 The Charleston Heart Study (CHS) represents data collected over a 41-year period (1960-2000) in order to provide an understanding of the natural progression of aging in a community-based cohort.
 In 1960 the CHS began enrolling a random selection of community residents who were 35 years of age and older -- including men and women, Black and White.
 The primary hypothesis of the original study was to investigate racial differences in the manifestation and risk factors for coronary disease.
 Over the ensuing 40+ years, a variety of outcome measurements were incorporated into the re-examination of the participants, including psychosocial, behavioral, aging, and functional measures.
 As a longitudinal study, the CHS allows for the study of the risk factors, correlates, and consequences of aging, while simultaneously allowing for exploration of racial disparity in the manifestation of putative risk factors and outcomes.
 The CHS began with baseline data and added a special cohort of Black men.
 In subsequent years three separate follow-ups were conducted.
 The data include death information for respondents and background characteristics (age, race, sex, occupation, education, and marital status).

 United States Department of Health and Human Services.
 National Institutes of Health.
 National Institute on Aging (AG021162-01)